noir-lang/noir/docs/docs/protocol-specs/gas-and-fees/fee-schedule.md

 L2 gas is consumed to cover the costs associated with executing the public VM, proving the public VM circuit, and proving the public kernel circuit.

+It is also consumed to perform fixed, mandatory computation that must be performed per transaction by the sequencer, regardless of what the transaction actually does; examples are TX validation and updating state roots in trees.

 The public vm has an [instruction set](../public-vm/instruction-set.mdx) with opcode level gas metering to cover the cost of actions performed within the public VM.

 Additionally, there is a fixed cost associated with each iteration of the public VM (i.e. the number of enqueued public function calls, plus 1 if there is a teardown function), which is used to cover the cost of proving the public VM circuit.